ombandurkar/file-system-organizer/README.md

 ## How to use it?

 1. Install nodeJS on your pc/laptop, if it's not there.
-2. Simply clone the repo on your machine and hit the terminal/command prompt.
+2. Simply clone the repo on your machine and open the command prompt for the cloned folder.
+3. Write the command `npm link` on the terminal.
-3. Choose the desired directory where ever you want to try this out.
+4. Choose the desired directory where ever you want to execute the project (or else point number 7).
-4. Enter the command `omb help` to check out the complete list of available commands and their usage details.
+5. Enter the command `omb help` to check out the complete list of available commands and their usage details.
-5. Follow the `help` guide to execute the project.
+6. Follow the `help` guide to execute the project.
-6. If a required file path is not given, the system automatically works by considering the current directory.
+7. If a required file path is not given, the system automatically works by considering the current directory.

 ## Scaling it up